palfrey/panel-applet-generator/README.rst

 You'll need at least a name and description, but filling in the rest is a good idea

-This script depends on Genshi toolkit for generation of output for the web.
-You can install it by typing:
+This script depends on the Genshi toolkit for the template generation You can install it by typing:
  $ sudo apt-get install python-genshi